 Users likely will not understand the function, data model, or calculations in the dashboard as well as the developer.
 Explaining and notating the details while providing real-life examples will prompt insightful questions and fast-track learning and understanding.
 A dedicated glossary or an ever-expanding “Frequently Asked Questions” section is incredibly helpful for both new and returning users.

-With greater confidence, users are more likely to take advantage of new views and ultimately drive increased adoption throughout the organization.
+With greater confidence, users are more likely to take advantage of new views and drive adoption throughout the organization.
 Best of all, demonstrating dashboard actions, dynamic dimensions, or sheet swapping in a viz will convey all that is possible with your build and reduce the volume of ancillary requests you may receive otherwise.

-Learn to say no, unless there is a valid reason to say yes
+Learn to say no, unless you shouldn’t

 - Does the request support the existing views’ objective(s)